ENZ0g/timer/README.md

 # timer
-Timer with HTML, CSS, pure JS.
+The timer with HTML, CSS, pure JS.
 This is my the best looking app at the moment.
+Look https://enz0g.github.io/timer/